-Finally, the length of time the community doula spends with mothers is extended, compared to conventional doulas.
-Community doulas will meet with mothers early in pregnancy, and provide support throughout the pregnancy, provide labor and birth support, and several follow-up visits throughout the postpartum period.
+The length of time the Community Doula spends with clients is extended, compared to conventional doulas.
+Community Doulas will meet with clients early in pregnancy, providing support throughout the pregnancy, and provide labor and birth support.
+The Community Doula will provide several follow-up visits in the clients home throughout the postpartum period.

 RESULTS OF DOULA SUPPORT